leakey-lab/CID_Image_Horizontal_Depth_Cross_Section/README.md

 - 45° = typical installation angle
 - 90° = vertical (straight down)

-The code internally converts this to a descent angle for geometric calculations.

 ### Image Orientation

 - Input images are automatically rotated 90° to match the expected cylinder orientation